Updated as of June 2026: This guide reflects current AI voice copyright, disclosure, and platform-policy considerations for creators and businesses.

 Vozo AI’s Compliance Approach

 Vozo AI provides licensed voice technology through our dubbing, translation, and lip sync services.
 Our approach ensures protecting voice rights of all parties involved.
 When you use Vozo AI for content creation, you’re working with voice content built on legitimate data sources with proper consent frameworks.
-This eliminates the legal risks associated with platforms that may use voices scraped without permission or fail to verify that their voices are free to use commercially.
+This reduces risk compared with unverified voice scraping workflows, but creators should still confirm consent, source rights, and platform disclosure requirements for each project.

 Start Dubbing with Legal Protection